-For the NE LHIN, equity in health care means that everyone has access to the same high standard of care no matter where they live, what they earn, or what language they speak.
-The ultimate goal of aligning the NE LHIN quality agenda with the needs of Northerners is to create a culture of quality that enables improved patient outcomes and health care experience.
+Equity in health care means that everyone has access to the same high standard of care no matter where they live, what they earn, or what language they speak.
+The ultimate goal of aligning the quality agenda with the needs of Northerners is to create a culture of quality that enables improved patient outcomes and health care experience.

-The NE LHIN is working to improve the overall health status of Northerners through work on quality initiatives with representatives from all LHIN-funded sectors, Ministry of Health and Long-term Care, Health Quality Ontario, Ontario Hospital Association, front-line providers, and patients and caregivers.
+We working to improve the overall health status of Northerners through work on quality initiatives with representatives from all funded sectors, Ministry of Health, Ministry of Long-term Care, Ontario Health, Ontario Hospital Association, front-line providers, and patients and caregivers.

 From Inspiration to Action Forum - November 16, 2017